Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 What Happens If You Ignore a Smelly Toenail?

-Without treatment, toenail fungus often:
+Without proper treatment, toenail fungus often:

 • Continues to worsen over time